Meals that Heal Guidelines & FAQ

 What are the ﬁnancial donation amounts to participate in Meals that Heal?

 Donations support the ongoing success of the culinary program and ensure our House can oﬀer families a variety of delicious, healthy meals each week.
-Groups receive a link to donate via credit card once a volunteer date is conﬁrmed.
+Groups donate via credit card during the scheduling process.

 - A gift of $350 provides dinner for 40-50 people.